rdwinter2/standards/Naming.md

 ## Flow Prefixes

+    F10 - Prefix for all Flow consumer identifiers, comes from "Flow Identifier" (FID)

-    F96 - Prefix for all unique payment card tokens.
-Comes from "Flow Payment Card" (FPC)
+    F12 - Prefix for payment redirect tokens, comes from "Flow Redirect" (FR)

-    F70 - Prefix for all Flow tracking numbers.
-Comes from "FLO"
+    F17 - Prefix for all one time payment card nonces.
+Comes from "Flow Nonce" (FN)

     F51 - Prefix for all Flow session identifiers.
 Comes from "Session Id"